 Why you shouldn’t try to have it all

-If your budget won’t budge and you’re forced to choose between editorial services, prioritize.
+If your budget won’t budge and you’re forced to choose between editorial services, it’s time to prioritize.
 Don’t try to cram multiple editorial processes together.
 Some editors will offer to do it; I’ve done so myself.
-The thing is, when you try to combine a content edit with a line edit, you’re trying to combine two processes that are at odds with one another by design.
+The thing is, when you try to combine a developmental edit with a line edit, you’re trying to combine two processes that are at odds with one another by design.

 A developmental edit is performed before revisions; indeed, the opportunity for revision is the entire point.
 A line edit, on the other hand, is a final polishing edit.
 Once the editor is done, you shouldn’t touch the manuscript further for fear of introducing new errors.
 Trying to accomplish both processes in a single round of editing is like putting a cat and a dog in a bag together and expecting no commotion to ensue.